jsilvela/jsilvela.github.io/content/post/2021-02-21-go-transaction-isolation.md

 ### Parallel testing

 Go has good tooling for testing out of the box.
-To optimize speed, it generally runs tests in parallel.
+To increase speed, it generally runs tests in parallel.

-At work, we noticed that with our growing codebase, our test suite would have some failures due to database deadlocks.
-Rerunning the failed tests would fix this, and it wasn't happening that often anyway.
+At work, we noticed that with our growing codebase, our test suite would sometimes have failed tests due to database deadlocks.
+Rerunning the failed tests would fix this, and it wasn't happening that often anyway, so we didn't worry too much.

 Database deadlocks are not as bad as they sound, and databases have a good way of dealing with them.
-We were not concerned at first, especially as we were not seeing the problem in production.

-But the problem was happening more and more, so we decided to get to the bottom of it.
+But the problem started to happen more and more, so we decided to investigate.
 We were able to locate a single unit test that, if run in parallel with itself, would lead to deadlock.
 Pretty unexpected.

 Now a brief aside: in a database, for data integrity, each single datum is